Separating? The best way to protect yourself, your children and your money.Family Law

 Once you have done the hard work, go easy on yourself.
 Give consideration to what you need to cope with the separation so you can look after yourself and your children.
 Give yourself time to adjust, access online resources about separation, reach out for support from friends, family or counselling services, maintain a routine, look after yourself physically and stay connected with your social network.
 With your action plan in place, you are likely to feel better equipped to deal with separation issues or at least know where to find help, leaving you ready to make a fresh start.

 Anna Roberts is an experienced Family Lawyer, an accredited Family Law Mediator and Director of Roberts Legal.
 She has over 15 years’ experience assisting clients to get things sorted and to make a fresh start following a relationship breakdown.
-Anna and her Family Law team offer an initial 60-minute appointment to new clients for a fixed fee of $275.00 (GST incl) with immediate availability at their Adamstown, Newcastle or Central Coast offices.
+Anna and her Family Law team offer an initial 60-minute appointment to new clients with immediate availability at their Adamstown, Newcastle or Central Coast offices.

 By Anna Roberts